• The Elegance of Ebony: A Symbol of Durability and Prestige

 Parts of a Japanese Knife

-We aim to introduce our customers to the parts and names of knives so that they can wield knives effectively, enjoy cooking more, and contribute to improving their culinary skills.
+We aim to introduce our customers to the parts and names of knives so that they can use them more effectively, enjoy cooking more, and improve their culinary skills.

 Parts of a Japanese Knife